mattgroh/ic2s2-tutorial-thorat/README.md

-# Custom High-Throughput Virtual Experimentats with Thorat Tutorial
+# Custom High-Throughput Virtual Experiments with Thorat Tutorial

+Custom High-Throughput Virtual Experiments with Thorat is a tutorial and starter pack for building custom dynamic websites for computational social science experiments.

-## Getting Starts
+## Getting Started

 ### Clone the Github repo